Shilahara dynasty

 Rev: A horseman fighting two foot-soldiers with a third behind him and a fourth dead at his horse's feet.

 Shilahara dynasty (IAST: Śilāhāra) was a royal house that ruled parts of western India between the 8th and 13th centuries CE.
-The Shilaharas Originally vassals of the powerful Rashtrakuta Empire, the Shilaharas rose to prominence and established three semi-independent branches that governed over North Konkan, South Konkan, and the Kolhapur region of present-day Maharashtra.
+Originally vassals of the powerful Rashtrakuta Empire, the Shilaharas rose to prominence and established three semi-independent branches that governed over North Konkan, South Konkan, and the Kolhapur region of present-day Maharashtra.
 Their rule was marked by regional consolidation, temple patronage, and the promotion of religious pluralism—especially Jainism.

 The dynasty is believed to have been of Kannadiga origin, with deep cultural and administrative ties to the Deccan.
 Their early records, composed in Sanskrit and Kannada, point to close associations with Jain Acharyas and they were instrumental in the spread of Jainism in western Maharashtra.

 Shilahara rulers were known for building and endowing Jain temples (basadis) and Hindu shrines, issuing copperplate grants, and commissioning inscriptions in Kannada, Sanskrit, and early Marathi.
 Their courts supported Kannada, Sanskrit, and Marathi literature, and they maintained a legacy of decentralized yet stable governance.

-While the North Konkan branch was centered in Thane and ruled until the 13th century, the Kolhapur line, which became the most prominent, lasted until around 1212 CE, when it fell to the Yadavas of Devagiri.
-Despite their decline, the Shilaharas left a lasting architectural and epigraphic footprint, particularly in Konkan and southern Maharashtra.